Tennessee State Route 52: Celina to Elgin

 After exiting Celina, SR 52 turns southeast to cross into Overton County.
 A short distance from the county line, it comes to a junction with SR 136 just north of Standing Stone State Park.
 It continues east and passes through Allons.
 SR 52 then enters Livingston and intersects with SR 111.
 It continues into downtown and becomes concurrent with SR 85.
 It continues east and goes through Alpine and separates from SR 85 to the east.

 SR 52 then continues eastward into far southern Pickett County, and then crosses into Fentress County shortly thereafter.
 It winds to the east to Jamestown, where it has an intersection with SR 154.
-It then goes straight through downtown, crosses Main St. (Old US 127), and has an interchange with US 127 (SR 28) just outside of town.
+It then goes straight through downtown, crosses Main St. (Old US 127), and has an interchange with US 127 (SR 28) just east of downtown.
 SR 52 then goes southeast, and enters Allardt to intersect SR 296.
 It then continues on known as "Rugby Pike", which is the name it keeps all the way to its eastern end.
 It continues through rural Fentress county to a tall bridge over the Clear Fork River and crosses into Morgan County and the Eastern Time Zone.

 A short distance past the river, SR 52 intersects Rugby Parkway, which until December 2013 was the actual route of SR 52, which runs a loop through the historic community of Rugby, while the current route runs along a new bypass to the south.
 SR 52 then becomes very narrow and curvy and straddles Morgan County's eastern boundary line for several miles before finally entering Scott County to end in the community of Elgin at an intersection with US 27 (SR 29).

 History

+Pre-1930

+From 1915 until the mid-1920s, SR 52 followed a path from Hartsville, in Trousdale County, to Lafayette, along with its late-20th century alignments from Lafayette to Livingston.
+The route was extended to its pre-2010 alignments by 1930; the Hartsville-to-Lafayette route is now signed as SR 10.

+Until the late 1920s, SR 52's course from Orlinda to Portland, along with SR 49's run from Orlinda to Springfield, was signed as SR 75.
+The SR 75 designation has since been reassigned to a state highway in northeastern Tennessee.